0xDkXy/Notes/Research_Proposal/Value of Research.md

 #### Trojan

 **Example:** Gugi.
 Gugi is an example of a banking Trojan that can exploit the security policies of Android Marshmallow.

+For example, researchers found that Judy, which affected around 36.5 million Android users, was present in around 40 applications in the Google Play Store.